Skip to main content

 Overtime

-Overtime is generally considered all hours worked over 40 in a week.
-Under no circumstance may a Worker be required to work more than 48 hours in a 7-day week.
-A premium for overtime may be due depending upon the relevant collective bargaining agreement.
+Overtime is generally considered all hours work over 40 in a week.
+Under no circumstance may a Worker be required to work more than 48 hours in a 7-day week, or over 250 hours of overtime in a single year.
+A premium for overtime is usually 15% to 30% a Worker’s normal rate of pay depending on the time and day overtime work is performed.

 Termination

 Dismissals are strictly regulated in Italy.
-A termination is only lawful in the event of a restructuring or worker misconduct.
+Early termination of a fixed-term contract is only allowed for just cause, otherwise, the Worker may be due full wages through the contract’s end date.
+Termination is only lawful for just cause such as in the event of a restructuring or worker misconduct.
 Poor performance may qualify as worker misconduct if there is evidence that the performance was the result of the Worker’s negligent behavior.
-If there is just cause, notice must be provided in accordance with the employment contract or collective bargaining agreement.
-At termination, the Worker is due any accrued but unused vacation as well as a mandatory severance called "TFR", equal to 7% of the gross contract value.
+Notice must be provided in accordance with the employment contract or collective bargaining agreement.
+There is no statutory severance payment due, but Trattamento di Fine Rapporto (TFR) must be paid.

 How an EOR Can Help You Win Fast